YunfanZhang42/quickstart-livenewsbench/README.md

 This repo demonstrates building an SVG generation agent using reinforcement fine tuning, with the parts:

 - **Eval Protocol** - Orchestrates the rollout execution and evaluation framework
-- **Vercel Remote Server** - TypeScript server that handles SVG code generation rollouts
+- **Vercel Typescript Server** - Remote server that handles SVG code generation rollouts
 - **Fireworks RFT** - Reinforcement fine tuning trainer

 A big thank you to [SVGBench](https://github.com/johnbean393/SVGBench) for the dataset.
 SVGBench is a comprehensive benchmark that evaluates language models on their ability to generate SVG code that meets specific visual requirements.
 Each prompt includes detailed criteria (like "draw a red circle in the top-left corner") that the generated SVG must fulfill.